pietroluigiwilli/PrisonersDilemmaAutomaton/README.md

 The project is implemented using three interrelated Python classes: `Agent`, `Environment`, and `Tournament`.
 Detailed documentation of the classes is provided in the respective .py files.

 ### `Agent`
-In the Iterated Prisoner’s Dilemma (IPD) game, an agent is a player whose objective is to maximize their own score.
+In the Iterated Prisoner’s Dilemma (IPD) game, an agent is a player whose objective is to maximize their score.
 The score is calculated based on a payoff function, and the agent’s decision is based on the history of the game.
-Each `Agent` class is assigned a binary ID, which is then converted into a single bit and a 2D matrix.
+Each `Agent` class is assigned a binary ID, which is converted into a single bit and a 2D matrix.
 The single bit determines the agent’s initial decision, while the 2D matrix, when multiplied with the game’s history, determines the agent’s decision in subsequent rounds.
 The agent cooperates if the sum of the multiplication is positive or zero, and defects if the sum is negative.
 The decisions are stored and passed to the agents in the next round.

 ### `Environment`
 The `Environment` class in the Iterated Prisoner's Dilemma (IPD) game serves as the arena where two agents compete.
 It accepts a payoff function, a length parameter, and a Poisson parameter.
 The payoff function calculates the agents' scores based on their decisions, while the Poisson parameter introduces randomness to the game's length.
 The game iterates over the specified length, with agents making decisions based on the game's history.
 These decisions are stored and passed to the agents in subsequent rounds.
 The `Environment` class returns the accumulated points from the payoff function and the history of decisions.